CROOK COUNTY SHERIFF DEPARTMENT

 Sundance is the county seat of Crook County.

-The police department investigates all crimes, whether they are Wyoming Statutes i.e felony/misdemeanor or crimes or violations of city ordinance.
+The Sheriff department investigates all crimes, whether they are Wyoming Statutes i.e felony/misdemeanor or crimes or violations of city ordinance.

-The Sundance Police Department also does many of the following;
+The Crook County Sheriff Department also does many of the following;